 D. In Santsche v.
 Hopkins, No. CV180293, David Nims represented Kimberly Santsche, a civil harassment restraining order (CHRO) petitioner, in her request for a CHRO against respondent Jermaine Hopkins.
 You presided over a hearing on the CHRO request on October 15, 2018, at which Mr. Nims and both parties appeared.
 After Mr. Nims advised you that he had been served with a cross-complaint, you disclosed that you had worked with Mr. Nims in the past, but that nothing in the past relationship would hinder you in making a fair decision.
 You did not disclose your friendship or social relationship with Mr. Nims or the fact that, in 2017, you had collaborated in a lawsuit with Patrik Griego, a partner in the law firm where Mr. Nims worked, in case number CV170183.
-The respondent stated that he would be filing a motion to disqualify you.
-You ordered Mr. Hopkins to file and serve his motion to disqualify was later denied.
+The respondent stated that he would be filing a motion to disqualify you by October 19, 2018, and continued the matter.
+The motion to disqualify was later denied.